Best Laptops Under $500: Powerful Performance on a Budget

 Review:

 The processor speed of this laptop is 3 GHz, which is an average speed.
 At entry level, 2 GHz and 3 GHz are reasonable ballparks.
 For gaming and tough tasks, it’s best if the speed is between 3.5 GHz and 4.0 GHz.
-But what really matters is how well it handles one thing at a time.

 Some people may find it annoying that at lower settings, the screen brightness flickers slightly.